- Glossary

 - Relative (now and as your company grows)

-Some companies interpret the last 2 letters of the acronym as “evaluate” and “reevaluate,” which can be wise for tracking KPIs that evolve alongside your progress.
+Some companies interpret the last 2 letters of the acronym as “evaluate” and “reevaluate,” which can be wise for tracking KPI that evolve alongside your progress.
 Either way, if your goals reflect all these characteristics, they are likely to be more effective at driving your success.

-How to identify and implement effective KPIs
+How to identify and implement effective KPI

-Communicate your KPIs with key players
+Communicate your KPI with key players

-Your KPIs won’t be particularly helpful if you don’t share them with the people they affect.
+Your KPI won’t be particularly helpful if you don’t share them with the people they affect.
 Your staff can’t help you achieve your goals if they aren’t aware of them.
 Make sure your team understands why and how you’re planning to reference these metrics as you work toward company goals.

 You’ll achieve more buy-in and, ultimately, more success if you include your team in the process from the planning stage onward.
 The same goes for other stakeholders, like investors and board members, if you have them.
 Depending on your objectives, you might also want to loop in your clients or customers.

-It’s also crucial to know how to communicate KPIs.
+It’s also crucial to know how to communicate KPI.
 As all smart marketers know, an omnichannel approach works best for getting your message to all the right people.
 This means communicating across a variety of integrated channels.
 For example, you could:

 - Post an announcement in your staff Slack channel.